Zalora fashions a

-Before Anaplan, Zalora’s spreadsheet-based finance planning processes were cumbersome and disconnected.
-The financial planning process was managed very differently across different markets.
-Compounding this complexity, the company had created back-end systems and processes without standardization as they grew.
-The team frequently encountered spreadsheet crashes and spent a significant amount of time on data consolidation and administration.
-A fragmented planning process inhibited teams from collaborating or making business decisions in real-time.
+Zalora, a unit of online retail powerhouse Global Fashion Group, relied on spreadsheet-based financial planning processes that were cumbersome, disconnected, and inconsistent from market to market.
+Compounding this complexity, the company had created back-end systems and processes without standardization as it grew.
+The finance team frequently encountered spreadsheet crashes and spent significant time on data consolidation and administration.
+The result: a fragmented planning process that inhibited teams from collaborating or making business decisions in real time.

-Zalora needed a solution that would enable its team to plan in a single platform.
-The solution had to be highly flexible, dynamic, and enable the team to manage multiple currencies and reconcile differing data sets spread across various regions into a single, consistent view.
-After evaluating various business planning software, Zalora was able to see how Anaplan could help strengthen and unify its business strategy and planning process without any slow-down, as the company continues on its hyper growth trajectory.
+The company needed a flexible, dynamic solution to enable its team to plan in a single platform.
+The solution had to manage multiple currencies and reconcile multiple data sets spread across various regions into a single, consistent view.
+After evaluating various options, leaders at Zalora saw that Anaplan could strengthen and unify its business strategy and planning process without slowing down the company and its growth trajectory.

-Zalora chose the Anaplan platform because it enables different functions of the business to have input into the planning process.
-As a company growing at a rate of over 100 percent a year, Zalora also believed implementing Anaplan would allow its finance team to standardize various modules within its business planning to help scale with its business growth.
+Zalora chose the Anaplan platform because it enables various business functions to provide input into the planning process.
+Zalora leaders believed Anaplan would enable the finance team to standardize business planning and scale with its 100 percent year-over-year growth.